tdwyer/cryptboard/README.md

 ------------------

-You can pipe anything to Clipboard to be encrypted into your X11 clipboard
+Pipe to Cryptboard to encrypt into your X11 clipboard

     echo "encrypt me" | cryptboard -i